carmencchow/bellabeat_casestudy/README.md

 daily_sleep <- clean_names(sleepDay_merged)
 ```

-*  Use the `as_Date()` function to format dates from a string data type to a Date object.
-Then use the `weekdays()` function to extract the day of the week from it and assign it to a new column named `weekday`.
+*  Use `as_Date()` function to format dates from a string data type to a Date object.
+Use `weekdays()` to extract the day of the week and assign it to a new variable named `weekday`.
 Use the `ordered()` function to create an ordered factor where the days are ordered chronologically instead of alphabetically.</p>

 ```
 daily_activity <- daily_activity %>%